|Kuyt and Van Persie|

 CB: Wim Rijsbergen (Leiden)

-He later played in the North American Soccer League, for the New York Cosmos.
+Wim Rijsbergen later played in the North American Soccer League, for the New York Cosmos.
 Rijsbergen began his professional career at PEC Zwolle, and ended it in 1986 at FC Utrecht.
 He played for Feyenoord between 1971 and 1978.
 From 1979 to 1983, he joined NY Cosmos.
 He had 28 caps.
-He was a part of Oranje's WC team on both 1974 and 1978.
+He was a part of Oranje's World Cup team on both 1974 and 1978.

 CB: Khalid Boulahrouz (Massluis)

-Born in Holland of Moroccan descent, Boulahrouz started with RC Waalwijk in 2001.
-He played for Hamburger, Chelsea, Sevilla VfB Stuttgart, Sporting CP, Brondby and Feyenoord with short stints everywhere.
-He earned 35 caps for Holland between 2004 and 2012, participating in all major tournaments during that period.
+Born in Holland of Moroccan descent, Khalid Boulahrouz started with RC Waalwijk in 2001.
+At the domestic club level, he played for Hamburger, Chelsea, Sevilla VfB Stuttgart, Sporting CP, Brondby and Feyenoord with short stints everywhere.
+He earned 35 caps for Netherlands between 2004 and 2012, participating in all major tournaments during that period.
+In 2010, Holland reached the Final of the World Cup Finals in South Africa.

 Cor Veldhoen spent his entire career with Feyenoord between 1956 and 1970.
 He played over 380 games for them.
 He was a member of the team that won the European Cup in 1970.
 The trophy was the first ever European title won by a Dutch club team.
 He earned 27 caps between 1961 and 1967 for the Dutch national team.